mattermost/docs/source/welcome/insights.rst

 Insights offer you visibility into top activities by surfacing the most important events happening within each team within your Mattermost workspace.

-From Mattermost v7.1, insights are available in the web and the desktop app for all users, except guests.
+From Mattermost v7.1, insights are available for all users using Mattermost in a web browser or the desktop app, except guests.
 Mobile support for insights is coming in a future release.

 .. image:: ../images/myinsights_teaminsights.gif
   :alt: An example of the Mattermost Insights page that includes top user and team-based activities and events.